Shyambiswal/customer-segmentation-rfm/README.md

 Monetary → How much they spent

-We’ll group customers into different segments (e.g., VIP, Loyal, At Risk) and visualize the results 📊
+We’ll group customers into different segments (e.g., VIP, Loyal, At Risk) and visualize the results

-🔧 Tools We’ll Use
+🔧 Tools We Use
-Google Colab (no setup needed)
+Google Colab

 Python + Pandas + Seaborn